kitnil/awesome/README.md

 - [git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing secrets and credentials into git repositories
 - [complete-alias](https://github.com/cykerway/complete-alias) - automagical shell alias completion;
 - [veewee](https://github.com/jedi4ever/veewee) - Easing the building of vagrant boxes
+- [macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) - Tools to set up a quick macOS VM in QEMU, accelerated by KVM.
 - [reload.sh](https://github.com/trimstray/reload.sh) - Wipe, reinstall or restore your system from running GNU/Linux distribution.
 Via SSH, without rebooting.
 - [passff-host](https://github.com/passff/passff-host) - Host app for the WebExtension PassFF
 - [docker-bitlbee](https://github.com/mbologna/docker-bitlbee) - Run bitlbee with TLS and custom protocols in a container
 - [awesome-cheatsheets](https://github.com/skywind3000/awesome-cheatsheets) - 超级速查表 - 编程语言、框架和开发工具的速查表，单个文件包含一切你需要知道的东西 :zap:
-- [slickstack](https://github.com/littlebizzy/slickstack) - SlickStack is a free LEMP stack automation script written in Bash designed to enhance and simplify WordPress provisioning, performance, and security.
+- [slickstack](https://github.com/littlebizzy/slickstack) - SlickStack is a free LEMP stack automation script written in Bash designed to enhance and simplify FOSS CMS provisioning, performance, and security.
 - [xterm-color-count](https://github.com/l0b0/xterm-color-count) - Count how many colors your XTerm actually supports
 - [docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) - Docker image to run an IPsec VPN server, with IPsec/L2TP and Cisco IPsec
+- [docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) - Pi-hole in a docker container
 - [Vegile](https://github.com/Screetsec/Vegile) - This tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden your spesisifc process,unlimited your session in metasploit and transparent.
 Even when it killed, it will re-run again.
 There always be a procces which while run another process,So we can assume that this procces is unstopable like a Ghost in The Shell
 - [hacker-laws](https://github.com/dwmkerr/hacker-laws) - 💻📖 Laws, Theories, Principles and Patterns that developers will find useful. #hackerlaws
 - [profile-cleaner](https://github.com/graysky2/profile-cleaner) - Simple script to vacuum and reindex sqlite databases used by Firefox and by Chrome/Chromium.